rixsilverith/cse-notes/README.md

 </p>

 <p align="center">
-  <a href="courses">Lecture notes</a>&nbsp;&nbsp;•&nbsp;
+  <a href="courses">Course notes</a>&nbsp;&nbsp;•&nbsp;
   <a href="scripts">Scripts</a>&nbsp;&nbsp;•&nbsp;
   <a href="latex-stuff">LaTeX stuff</a>
 </p>

-> A collection of lecture notes for different courses taken at UAM during my Computer Science and Engineering Degree together with some scripts for managing them and improve the note-taking experience using LaTeX.
+> A collection of notes for different courses taken at UAM during my Computer Science degree together with some scripts for managing them and improve the note-taking experience using LaTeX.

 ## Overview
 The motivation for doing this project is to have a centralised and robust note-taking system for computer science and math courses.
 To achieve this, we're using LaTeX along with different technologies and scripts to make our lives easier at the time of taking notes.